juhahinkula/juhahinkula.github.io/_posts/2016-07-31-crudboot-security.markdown

 {% endhighlight %}

 Project also contains testdata which are inserted at runtime by using Spring Boot CommandLineRunner.

 The complete project code can be found from GitHub [repository](https://github.com/juhahinkula/StudentListSecure.git)

+## Part II: Reading users from database & pasword encoding

+Next step is to save users to database and use this entity for authentication.

+The user entity class

+{% highlight java %}
+import javax.persistence.*;

+@Entity
+public class User {

+    @Id
+    @GeneratedValue(strategy = GenerationType.IDENTITY)
+    @Column(name = "id", nullable = false, updatable = false)
+    private Long id;

+    // Username with unique constraint
+    @Column(name = "username", nullable = false, unique = true)
+    private String username;

+    @Column(name = "password", nullable = false)
+    private String passwordHash;

+    @Column(name = "role", nullable = false)
+    private String role;

+    ... getters ans setters
+{% endhighlight %}

+Username is defined to be unique by using unique constraint.
+It is not good idea to store password as a plain-text therefore it is saved as encrypted.
+In this example I am using BCrypt password hashing which is really easy to use with Spring framework.

+We also have to implement UserDetailsService interface which is Srping core interface for user specific data.
+The interface requires only one read-only method.

+{% highlight java %}
+/**
+ * This class is used by spring controller to authenticate and authorize user **/
+@Service
+public class UserDetailServiceImpl implements UserDetailsService  {
+	private final UserServiceImpl userService;

+	@Autowired
+	public UserDetailServiceImpl(UserServiceImpl userService) {
+		this.userService = userService;
+	}

+    @Override
+    public UserDetails loadUserByUsername(String username) throws UsernameNotFoundException
+    {
+    	User curruser = userService.getUserByUsername(username);

+        UserDetails user = new org.springframework.security.core.userdetails.User(username, curruser.getPasswordHash(), true,
+        		true, true, true, AuthorityUtils.createAuthorityList("USER"));

+        return user;
+    }
+}
+{% endhighlight %}

+Then we have to do modification to configureGlobal method in WebSecurityConfig class.

+{% highlight java %}
+@Autowired
+public void configureGlobal(AuthenticationManagerBuilder auth) throws Exception {
+    auth.userDetailsService(userDetailsService).passwordEncoder(new BCryptPasswordEncoder());
+}
+{% endhighlight %}

+Now the authentication is done against database user entity with crypted passwords.

+Inserted testdata now contains one user with crypted password (password = user).

+{% highlight java %}
+// Create user with BCrypt encoded password
+User user1 = new User("user", "$2a$06$3jYRJrg0ghaaypjZ/.g4SethoeA51ph3UD4kZi9oPkeMTpjKU5uo6", "USER");
+urepository.save(user1);
+{% endhighlight %}

+The complete project code can be found from GitHub [repository](https://github.com/juhahinkula/StudentListFinal.git)